TarunK-EE/CAD-Cabinet-Design/README.md

 # CAD-Cabinet-Design

-In SolidWorks, an Cabniet was designed that can be manufactured in real-life.
+In SolidWorks, an Cabinet was designed that can be manufactured in real-life.
 With seperate components being designed then assembled (ex. hinges, screws, drawer mechanisms)  Showing Engineering Design and CAD skill.

 Engineering Design: